kryptogo/jobs/README.md

 **Essential Requirement**：

 - Familiarity with marketing material management and design
-- Understanding of SEO best practices and techniques is a plus
 - Ability to multitask and perform under tight deadlines
-- Additional qualifications or experience in basic design is a plus
 - Ability to work creatively

 #### Public Relationship Manager